VISITING STUDENT APPLICATION PROCESS

 - Visiting students may take up to one academic year of courses at New Paltz.

-- Complete and submit the “Visiting Student Application” with all required documentation.
+- Complete and submit the “Visiting Student Application.”

 - You may register for courses, on a space available basis, only during the registration period noted for visiting students on the Academic Calendar.

-- If you are receiving financial aid, you are responsible for making financial aid arrangements with your home institution to ensure the continuation of financial aid.
+- If you are receiving financial aid (including loans) from your home institution, you are responsible for making arrangements with your home institution to ensure the continuation of financial aid.

 Study Abroad Program or Legislative Gazette Internship